-Our girls were never allowed to do anything on their own; there was always someone there to pull out their chair, cut up their food and make them feel honored.
-This made the girls feel honored and Steve and I got a nice reprieve from parenting.
+They never allowed our girls to do anything on their own; there was always someone there to pull out their chair, cut up their food, and make them feel honored.
+The girls loved it and Steve and I got a pleasant reprieve from parenting.

 Then there are the amenities.
 Yes, I know most cruise lines have them and leave schedules and goodies in your room, but Disney goes above and beyond to make sure you are completely taken care of.